anadynamics/anadynamics.github.io/docs/nma_flexibility.md

 We name the eigenvalues as **pre_frequencies_lc8** and the eigenvectors as **pre_modes_lc8**.
 These 2 files require minor formatting changes before using them.
 In both files, we delete the first column with the row numbers since these are not informative.
+In addtion, the first 6 frequencies, ---corresponding to the translation and rotation of the center of mass---, must be removed from the **pre_frequencies_lc8** file.
+That is, we edit the files **pre_modes_lc8** and **pre_frequencies_lc8** in order to keep only the first 20 slowest eigenvectors and frequencies.

-In addtion, in the eigenvalues file ---**pre_frequencies_lc8**---, we delete the first 6 rows since these correspond to the translational and rotational frequencies so they have no real information.
+in the eigenvalues file ---**pre_frequencies_lc8**---, we delete the first 6 rows since these correspond to the translational and rotational frequencies so they have no real information.
 We also delete the last 10 rows since, for some reason, the server gave us 20 eigenvectors and 36 eigenvalues.
 After these modifications, we have 20 eigenvectors (in the properly formatted **modes_lc8** file) and 20 eigenvalues in the **frequencies_lc8** file.